swalkerhppr/elissh/README.md

 To run a command on all hosts defined in the `lab` group run:

 ```
-  elissh -m 'mkdir adir' -a lab
+  eli -m 'mkdir adir' -a lab
 ```

 To run a command on one host defined in the `lab` group run:

 ```
-  elissh -m 'mkdir adir' lab
+  eli -m 'mkdir adir' lab
 ```

 Or just the first instance of host named `myserver`:

 ```
-  elissh -m 'mkdir adir' myserver
+  eli -m 'mkdir adir' myserver
 ```

 Or all instances of hosts named `myserver`:

 ```
-  elissh -m 'mkdir adir' -a myserver
+  eli -m 'mkdir adir' -a myserver
 ```

 You may also supply a username and password to connect (must be the same for all hosts)

 ```
-  elissh -m 'mkdir adir' -u auser -p mypass lab
+  eli -m 'mkdir adir' -u auser -p mypass lab

 ```

 If you don't supply a username with the -u flag, it assumes the user that you are running as.
 If you don't supply a password with the -p flag, it asssumes that you are using ssh keys.

-Use `elissh -h` for more options
+Use `eli -h` for more options

 Building
 ========

 Install elixir and clone this repository.
 Cd to the repo and run `mix get.deps` then `mix escript.build`.
-This should create the elissh executable in the same directory.
+This should create the `eli` executable in the same directory.